gdxn96/wasm-sdl-tinkering/README.md

 `./cleanup.sh`

 When adding new `.h` & `.cpp` files, ensure to go back into CMakeLists.txt, add a space + hit save.
 That'll auto add new files to the build.

+When setting up environment for first time, please download suggested VSCode plugins, and ensure you've setup this one `jbenden.c-cpp-flylint` (including installing system deps) and have `config.formatOnSave` equal to true.
+This ensures auto-linter stays working